AviatrixSystems/Docs/HowTos/transit_firenet_workflow.rst

 Prerequisite for Azure
 ------------------------

-Transit FireNet builds on the Aviatrix Transit Network solution.
-For Azure, make sure the deployment meets the following specifications.
+Transit FireNet builds on the Aviatrix Transit Network solution where Aviatrix gateways are deployed in Transit VNet and/or in Spoke VNet in Azure.
+Make sure the deployment meets the following specifications.

   1. ActiveMesh must be enabled when launching the Aviatrix Transit Gateway.